Born This Way (album): Impact

-Born This Way's themes of acceptance, sexual orientation, gender identity and intersectional feminism have been of discussion for the past decade.
+Born This Way's themes of acceptance, sexual orientation, gender identity and intersectional feminism have been of discussion for the 2010s.
 Nicole Froio from Harper's Bazaar stated that "Born This Way marked a new era of queer music and performance."
 She argued that the album is "a pop record, but also a manifestation [...] of queer self-discovery," where Gaga explores her life events "through queer lens", opting for a "transcendent rather than static version of the truth".
 She also marked the album's "musical transgressions" —pop, opera, heavy metal, disco, house, and rock and roll— as "attractive to a queer audience," further explaining that "this kind of pop music is an artistic expression of certain aspects of queerness, a kind of expression that says, 'We can go beyond these tired boundaries we were taught are right'."
 James Rettig from Stereogum said that Gaga "wanted [her legacy] to be one of acceptance, specifically for the LGBTQ community" and described the album as "a beacon of hope for so many".
-A Vulture article opined that "with Born This Way, Gaga chose to recast pop as a safe space for vulnerable, misfit, queer kids to find their individuality and reinvent the world in their image."
+R.S. from Vulture opined that "with Born This Way, Gaga chose to recast pop as a safe space for vulnerable, misfit, queer kids to find their individuality and reinvent the world in their image."